Orthopedic Center for Sports Medicine

 Sports Medicine Physicians & Pulmonologist located in Metairie, LA

 Certain occupations, sports, and hobbies require repetitive arm movements, often involving your elbows.
 Unfortunately, this leaves you prone to elbow inflammation and pain.
-At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, William Sherman, MD, and their team specialize in diagnosing and treating elbow pain from tennis elbow, golfer’s elbow, bursitis, and other conditions and injuries.
+At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, and their team specialize in diagnosing and treating elbow pain from tennis elbow, golfer’s elbow, bursitis, and other conditions and injuries.
 To explore your elbow pain treatment options, call Orthopedic Center for Sports Medicine, or book an appointment online today.

 Elbow pain occurs in the joint connecting your forearm to your upper arm.
 Elbow injuries leading to elbow pain often come from overuse.
 You may use your elbows often at work while playing, sports, and while enjoying your favorite hobbies.
 When you perform the same tasks repetitively, the movements can lead to injuries within the joint.
 Common causes of elbow pain are:

 - Golfer’s elbow (tendon damage on the inside of your elbow)

 - Tennis elbow (tendon damage on the outside of your elbow)